stratusjerry/charts/bitnami/elasticsearch/README.md

 ### To 17.0.0

-This version bumps in a major the version of the Kibana Helm Chart bundled as dependecy, [here](https://github.com/bitnami/charts/tree/main/bitnami/kibana#to-900) you can see the changes implemented in this Kibana major version.
+This version bumps in a major the version of the Kibana Helm Chart bundled as dependency, [here](https://github.com/bitnami/charts/tree/main/bitnami/kibana#to-900) you can see the changes implemented in this Kibana major version.

 ### To 16.0.0